-Every one of these names is a first-round player in my book.
-I have every one of these players inside my top 12 overall.
+Every one of these names is arguably a first-round player.
 These players are solid, foundational pieces or difference makers of some kind.

 Francisco Lindor missed part of the 2019 season but then came back and just continued where he left off from 2018.
-He is a five-category producer and seems to have the highest five-category floor of the names in this tier.
+He is a five-category producer and seems to have arguably the highest high five-category floor.

 As far as Alex Bregman goes, he is similar to Nolan Arenado for me.
 He offers a slightly lower ceiling than Arenado but still gives you a very high floor in four categories.
 Bregman really is just a solid player overall to build your fantasy team around.